 4. You Are an Artist: Assignments to Spark Creation

 You Are an Artist: Assignments to Spark Creation, by Sarah Urist Green, is an inspiring journey of creation for all artists.
 The book contains over 50 assignments gathered from some of the most innovative creators working today, and provides techniques and insight from art history to help guide readers in making art.
+With only materials that can be sourced for free, readers will feel empowered to take on their own creative projects.

 5. The Story of Art